bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 #### Compilation & execution environment in a single step:
  The script `env.sh` also exports the environment variable '`CUDA_HOME`' containing the path to your CUDA Toolkit (either because it was specified as an argument, or because it was derived from `PATH`).
 As described in section *4.2 "`Makefile` parameters"*, this variable is required for the compilation process.
-Therefore, you can set up both, compilation and execution environments, in a single step by executing `env.sh` *before* compiling *bioNMF-GPU*.
+Therefore, you can set up both, compilation and execution environments, in a single step by executing `env.sh` *before* compiling *NMF-mGPU*.
 That is,

 		$> .  env.sh  "/path/to/CUDA"			# Sets up the environment
-		$> make  SM_VERSIONS=13   FAST_MATH=1	# Compiles bioNMF-GPU
+		$> make  SM_VERSIONS=13   FAST_MATH=1	# Compiles NMF-mGPU
 		$> bin/NMF_GPU <input_file> [...]		# Executes the program